How to Grow and Care for Grape Ivy (Cissus rhombifolia) Indoors

 Watering

-Water Grape Ivy thoroughly during the growing season while allowing the top 2 in. of soil to dry a little between waterings.
+Water Grape Ivy thoroughly during the growing season while allowing the top 2 inches of soil to dry a little between waterings.

 Decrease watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not let it dry out completely.